yliu-hashed/Gibberish-Compiler/Documents/get_started.md

    * processing requires the name of the folder to the the name of the main .pde file.
 Changing this name will likely cause Processing to fail to open the codes.
 5. Build and Run the program.

 Now you are able to fully explore this app.
-See the app summary to fully explore the capability of this app, or you can explore it yourself.
+See the [program summary](/Documents/compiler/summary.md) to fully explore the capability of this app, or you can explore it yourself.